pawelblaszczyk5/planner-tokenami/README.md

 ![Tokenami selectors statistics](/readme-assets/selectors-tokenami.png)

-I've sorted them by how fast are they and in case of TailwindCSS not all were fitting my screen but they were 0 time anyway.
-While it gives us a sense of what selectors are slow and what can we improve it's important to note - treat this metric with caution I find this selectors performance really vary run-to-run.
+I've sorted them by how fast are they and in case of TailwindCSS not all were fitting my screen but they were zero time anyway so I didn't care 😄

 ### Timings (merging classes)